-Established in 2002, the MSc in Nature, Society and Environmental Governance is grounded in the conviction that responses to political and environmental challenges require researchers and practitioners trained in the social sciences, with an ability to think critically and flexibly across disciplinary and sectorial boundaries.
+Established in 2002, the MSc/MPhil in Nature, Society and Environmental Governance is grounded in the conviction that responses to political and environmental challenges require researchers and practitioners trained in the social sciences, with an ability to think critically and flexibly across disciplinary and sectorial boundaries.

 Completing the course equips students with the knowledge and research skills to identify and reconsider key questions in environmental governance, paving the way for progress on to careers in academic research, environmental consultancy, and policy development in the public, private and voluntary sectors.
 The course has graduated over 350 students since its creation.

 About the course